-The warning decals are attached to the engine, the tail pipe when vertical is installed on exhaust system, and on the heater when cabin is installed.
+The warning decals are attached to the engine, the tail pipe when vertical exhaust system is installed, and on the heater when cabin is installed.

 The surface of decal is very hot by the heat generated during work.

 If this surface is touched, serious burns may result.